Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 • Color Varieties: Pink, red, orange, white, purple, yellow

 Many Christmas cacti sold during the holiday season are not real Christmas cacti but rather hybrids of Thanksgiving cacti that are forced to bloom for Christmas.
 The real Christmas cactus has flattened stems with rounded edges, giving it a distinct appearance.
 As its name suggests, it blooms during the Christmas season, usually in December.
 The flowers are usually vibrant and come in shades of pink, red, or white.
-The Christmas cactus is a popular choice for holiday decorations due to its stunning blooms and easy-care requirements.
+It is a popular choice for holiday decorations due to its stunning blooms and easy-care requirements.

 Pro Tip - Holiday Cactus